Methodology

 What CertPilot does not do

-- Does not monitor uptime or response time
+• Does not monitor uptime, availability, or response time

-- Does not manage DNS hosting or make DNS changes
+• Does not restore, roll back, or make DNS changes

 Status meanings